European Patent Applications (ex-PCT)

 European Patent Filing

-Unlike many patent attorney firms, Albright Patents LLP uses a secure online filing system for ex-PCT European patent applications.
+Unlike many patent attorney firms, Albright IP uses a secure online filing system for ex-PCT European patent applications.
 Not only is safe receipt of your European patent application at the EPO cofirmed immediately, the online filing system also provides a reduction in the official fees, which we pass on to you.

 International Patent Application Conversion Deadline